matthieusb/Sorting-Algorithms/Documentation/Algorithms/bubble_sort.md

 # Bubble sort explained
-Bubble sort is one of the simplest sorting algorithms
+Bubble sort is one of the simplest sorting algorithms.
+You just iterate through each array tile and determine wether the current element is inferior/superior to the following, and you swap them according to the order you want, until the list is sorted

 ## Algorithm
 __Naive version of the algorithm :__